 Admiral Ernst Bishop

-Gary Oldman play Admiral Ernst Bishop, brilliant military tactician who is single handedly out maneuvering the Vanduul.
-Compared to Alexander the Great, Hannibal and Patton, Ernst Bishop is a lifelong soldier with a history of pulling of amazing victories.
+Gary Oldman plays Admiral Ernst Bishop, a brilliant military tactician who is single-handedly outmaneuvering the Vanduul.
+Compared to Alexander the Great, Hannibal and Patton, Ernst Bishop is a lifelong soldier with a history of pulling off amazing victories.

 He got that reputation by being willing to accept risks that others won’t.
 By looking at a battleship as just a weapons system, rather than a ship with 500 people on board, he uses each asset on the battlefield without being hindered by worrying about the potential loss of life that his orders may bring.
 This has always been his secret to continue winning.

 This trailer from CitizenCon is the first time we see Admiral Bishop in action as he addresses the Senate.

 Squadron 42 Trailer

 Steve “Old Man” Colton

 Mark Hamill plays Steve Colton, a legend in the UEE Navy.
 Old Man has flown every type of ship out there, taken part in every kind of mission and seen nearly everything there is to see.
 This makes him an amazing teacher to new pilots.
 His teaching style is harsh, but his results can’t be argued with.